 Most Canadians are familiar with the King's Daugther's/Filles du roi.
 The Filles du roi, were some 770 women who arrived in the colony of New France (Canada) between 1663 and 1673, under the financial sponsorship of King Louis XIV of France.
 Most were single French women, many were orphans.
-Their transportation to Canada and settlement… Continue reading On Genealogy: Filles du roi – Descendants of Jeanne-Claude Boisandré
+Their transportation to Canada and settlement… Continue reading On Genealogy: Filles du roi – Descendant of Jeanne-Claude Boisandré

 So this was the MOST EXCITING ancestral find to date!
 The connection, albeit distant - with the most impressive US Presidents of all time - Honest Abe is my 6th cousin 5x removed.
 I posted yesterday on my connection to Obadiah Holmes - the important member of the Baptist church who was whipped for his… Continue reading On Genealogy: My Connection to President Lincoln